 Inflation and Dividend-Distribution Trends

-Phrases like "one dollar invested in 1926 would be $3000 today" are often heard regardless of the fact that a 1926 dollar has little relation with a 2008 dollar.
-To really evaluate how much can be earned through stock investments in a long period of time, the effect of inflation has to be extracted from the picture, by adjusting the intermediate results according to an index such as the Consumer Price Index published by the U.S. Department of Labor.
+Phrases like "one dollar invested in 1926 would be $3000 today" are often heard regardless of the fact that a 1926 dollar has little relation with a 2009 dollar.
+To evaluate properly how much can be earned through stock investments in a long period of time, the effect of inflation has to be extracted from the picture, by adjusting the intermediate results according to an index such as the Consumer Price Index published by the U.S. Department of Labor.

 The following graph shows inflation per year, together with annual dividend distribution rates.
 Some interesting trends can be seen in both: